-It is a simple request.
-But also one which would generally be considered impossible - ophthalmology wouldn't have been very advanced in first century Jericho... but there was the tantalising possibility that this man, Jesus, could do the impossible.
+It was a simple request.
+But also one which was impossible on the face of it: ophthalmology wouldn't have been very advanced in first century Jericho... but there was the tantalising possibility that this man, Jesus, could do the impossible.
 Bartimaeus would have heard stories of Jesus - that he could cast out demons, and cure leprosy, and make the lame walk and the deaf hear... and he could make the blind man in Bethsaida see.

-He could do miracles.
+This man, Jesus, could do miracles.

 Which is outside our own experience: After all, we live in an enlightened age.
-An age of science and of evidence based knowledge.
+An age of science and medicine.
 We know that men don't walk on water, blindness can't be cured by faith, water doesn't turn into wine, five thousand men plus women and children cannot be fed from five loaves and two fishes.
+And yet, as we read the gospel accounts, we find that Jesus did those things.

-But the miracles confirm who Jesus is, and therefore confirm that Jesus' teaching is right.
-When Jesus says "The Kingdom of Heaven is like this", he's not speculating: he knows, because the miracles indicate that Jesus is from God - remember Nicodemus' words from John 3 - "Rabbi, we know that you are a teacher who has come from God.
+When Jesus says, "The Kingdom of Heaven is like this", we can know that he's not speculating: he knows, because the miracles indicate that Jesus is from God - remember Nicodemus' words from John 3 - "Rabbi, we know that you are a teacher who has come from God.
 For no one could perform the signs you are doing if God were not with him."
 (John 3:2).